So this topic has been a long time coming (and probably the one I need to repeat over and over)

 As long as we can feed the muscles with carbs we can perform at or close to our FTP.
 Unfortunately when carbs run out the only energy substrate available to us is fat.
-Fat is a lot less efficient and hence it’s broken down and utilized at a much slower rate than carbs, which means the bottleneck in the muscles becomes how efficiently we can break down and utilize fat - the quicker you can break down and use fat, the quicker the muscles respond!
+Fat is a lot less efficient and hence it’s broken down and utilized at a much slower rate than carbs, which means the bottleneck in the muscles becomes how efficiently we can break down and utilize fat - the more efficient the mitochondria is in using fat, the better the muscles respond!

-Anything less than a 3 hour race FTP is relevant, and the main metric to consider when trying to simulate performance.
-However as we get to the depletion point of 4 to 6 hours, FTP becomes irrelevant rather less relevant and fat utilization becomes the better metric to consider.
+Anything less than a 3 hour race, FTP is very relevant, and the main metric to consider when trying to simulate performance.
+However as we get to that carb depletion point of 4 to 6 hours, FTP becomes irrelevant, or rather less relevant and fat utilization becomes the better metric to consider.

 A quick real life example -

 Two athletes both with the same FTP, both the same weight riding on the same course.
 In the past the assumption would be made that both athletes should finish together because of there FTP.
 However if one athlete can utilize fat better, it means firstly they are able to conserve the carbohydrate stores in the muscle, and secondly once those are depleted that the better utilization allows more energy to be available for the muscles to perform.